jalcine/website/src/_posts/2015-09-26-im-still-tweeting.markdown

 well as the detail that could be provided (unless it's accompanied by video, which is something I do _rarely_ here).
-Twitter makes it easy to break up a thought into a series of thoughts (which is what most of my blog posts have essentially been, no matter how confusing or jumbled up that might be.
+Twitter makes it easy to break up a thought into a series of thoughts (which is what most of my blog posts have essentially been), no matter how confusing or jumbled up that might be.

 There's always the idea of starting a thread of sorts, but not divulging deeply into your thoughts on Twitter.
 The rest of the thread (and perhaps a rehashing